David LaChapelle: Artistic influences

 LaChapelle cites a number of artists who have influenced his photography.
 In a 2009 interview, he mentioned the Baroque painters Andrea Pozzo and Caravaggio as two of his favorites.
 A critic has noted that LaChapelle's work has been influenced by Salvador Dalí, Jeff Koons, Michelangelo, Cindy Sherman, and Andy Warhol.
 Richard Avedon noted that of all the photographers inventing surreal images, LaChapelle has the potential to be the genre's Magritte.
 Helmut Newton has also contributed to the discourse on LaChapelle, stating in a New York Times article by Cathy Horyn "He [LaChapelle] isn't very impressed by current photography.
 'There's a lot of pornographic pictures taken by the young today ...
 A lot of the nudity is gratuitous.
 But someone who makes me laugh is David LaChapelle.
 I think he is very bright, very funny, and good'".
 LaChapelle is Catholic and often uses religious symbolism in his work.

 Personal life

 LaChapelle has bipolar disorder, but as he feels drugs do not work for him, he is careful to monitor his mental health.
-In the mid-1980s, LaChapelle lost his boyfriend of the time to AIDS.
+In the mid-1980s, he lost his boyfriend of the time to AIDS.
 He relocated to London, where that city's counterculture proved enormously influential in forming his aesthetic.
 "I thought I'd seen it all.
 When I went to London, the level of creativity and insanity ... they were on a whole other planet."
 He was particularly struck by that culture's insistence on originality, rather than copying.
 For him, Los Angeles had been "the literal opposite".
 While living in London, he married the female publicist of the UK popstar Marilyn; the marriage lasted a year.